kent-rasmussen/azt/ROADMAP.md

 - make font changes more general, tied to <ctrl>+/-

 ## Simplify (non-OOP related)
+- Set means for user to check verification stage again.
+This will require invalidating all the data to be redone (not currently implimented).
+    - Once done, there is currently no AZT way to redo it.
 - on import, check for entries without:
   - citation, copy over from lexical-unit (all langs)
   - gloss, copy over from definitions (truncate, all langs)